-Copperband butterflyfish also do not get along with other copperbands.
+First, copperbands are shy, and may not be happy living with tank mates.
+Copperband butterflyfish should be kept separate from dominant fish because of their shy behavior.
+Copperbands also do not get along with other copperbands.
 It’s best to have a maximum of one per tank.

-Additionally, copperband butterflyfish prefer live foods such as blood worms, mysid shrimp, brine shrimp, small pieces of clam, and black worms.
-Copperband butterflyfish should be kept separate from more dominant fish because of their shy behavior.
+These fish are also picky eaters.
+They prefer live foods such as blood worms, mysid shrimp, brine shrimp, small pieces of clam, and black worms.